BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: BBB-Voting Scheme

-The tally of votes received for each of $k$ choices is computed off-chain by any party and then submitted to SC.
-When SC receives the tally, it verifies whether \autoref{eqn:eq3} holds, and if so, it ends voting and notifies all participants about the result of the tally.
-The tally is represented by vote counts $ct_i,\forall i\in\{1,...,k\}$ of each choice.
-These vote counts are computed off-chain by any involved party using an exhaustive search fitting the equation
+When the voting finishes (i.e., voting timeout expires or all $P$s and $VA$ cast their votes), the tally of votes received for each of $k$ choices is computed off-chain by any party and then submitted to $SC$.
+When $SC$ receives the tally, it verifies whether \autoref{eqn:eq3} holds, subtracts a dummy vote of $VA$, and notifies all $P$s about the result.
+The tally is represented by vote counts $ct_i,\forall i\in\{1,...,k\}$ of each choice, which are computed using an exhaustive search fitting

 The maximum number of attempts is bounded by combinations with repetitions to ${n+k-1}\choose{k}$.
-Although the exhaustive search of 1-out-of-k voting is more computationally demanding in contrast to 1-out-of-2 voting~\cite{McCorrySH17},~\cite{HaoRZ10}, this process can be heavily parallelized.
+Although the exhaustive search of 1-out-of-$k$ voting is more computationally demanding in contrast to 1-out-of-2 voting~\cite{McCorrySH17},~\cite{HaoRZ10}, this process can be heavily parallelized.
 See time measurements in \autoref{sec:tally-exps}.